kaby76/AntlrVSIX/README.md

 but I am deferring further development of the client until the server is more or less complete.
 Supported are colorized tagging, hover, go to def, find all refs, replace, and reformat.
 But, there is so much more to Antlrvsix than these basic LSP commands.
-Along with the extesion for VS, [Trash](https://github.com/kaby76/AntlrVSIX/blob/master/doc/Trash.md) is a command-line shell for parsing, analyzing, and transforming grammars outside of the Visual Studio extension.
+Along with the extension for VS, [Trash](https://github.com/kaby76/AntlrVSIX/blob/master/doc/Trash.md) is a command-line shell for parsing, analyzing, and transforming grammars outside of the Visual Studio extension.